 Snyder & Associates Experts Assist in Creating a Successful Watershed Management Plan

-As a vital contributor to the watershed management group, Snyder & Associates provided services to ensure the floodplain map of Walnut Creek was as accurate as possible.
+As a vital contributor to the watershed management group, Snyder & Associates provided modeling and mapping services to ensure the floodplain delineation of Walnut Creek was as accurate as possible.
 This detailed map gives communities and residents a more comprehensive depiction of risk profiles along the creek corridor.
 With this knowledge, city leaders and homeowners can take action to avoid potential property damage and unwarranted financial expenditures.

 Understanding that active participation helps translate stakeholder needs into organizational goals, our team was directly involved in the stakeholder engagement process.
 These invested individuals from various organizations have a wide variety of backgrounds and were selected to provide input and guidance regarding the WMA’s goals.
 A shared motive was created through group meetings, allowing the stakeholders to confidently make decisions that pushed toward a successful outcome.